magento-cicd/tf-aws-module-efs/README.md

 ### Using EFS with Docker on ECS

-You can mount EFS via NFS directly to containers using Docker's local volume driver
+You can mount EFS via NFS directly to containers using Docker's local volume driver.

+Use the "Amazon Ec2 mount instructions" information from the console to get the values needed for volume configuration in the Task Definition.

 Task Definition Example